rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 Post.import
 ```

-This can take A LOT of time if you have too many records, since Elastic has to analyze and tokenize all of them.
+This can take A LOT of time if you have too many records since Elastic has to analyze and tokenize all of them.

 **Step 5: define the search method we will call from the controller**

-In the Posts’ model we'll define this basic method that will execute a query in our Elasticsearch instance, taking a string and looking in the specified fields.
+In the Posts’ model, we'll define this basic method that will execute a query in our Elasticsearch instance, taking a string and looking in the specified fields.

 ```ruby
    def self.our_first_query(query)